Identity

 We cannot display any process or costs information until you have provided your country details.
 Enter your country details in the panel above to view information relevant to your situation.

-Enter country detailsPayment methods and receiving centre details if applicable.
+Payment methods and receiving centre details if applicable.

 We cannot display any receiving centre or payment method information until you have provided your country details.
 Enter your country details in the panel above to view information relevant to your situation.

-Enter country detailsThese are the conditions that you must meet once you have your visa.
+These are the conditions that you must meet once you have your visa.

 You must apply for entry permission when you arrive in New Zealand.
-You can do this by completing an arrival card, which you are given on the way to New Zealand.
+You can do this by completing a New Zealand traveller declaration (NZTD).

 You can be refused entry permission if: